-Therefore, the Commission finds that the proposed project, as conditioned, is consistent with Coastal Act Sections 30235, and 30253.
+Therefore, the Commission finds that, for the reasons set forth above, the proposed project, as conditioned, is consistent with Coastal Act Sections 30235 and 30253.

 C. Environmentally Sensitive Habitat and Marine Resources

 Section 30230 of the Coastal Act states:

 Marine resources shall be maintained, enhanced, and where feasible, restored.
 Special protection shall be given to areas and species of special biological or economic significance.
 Uses of the marine environment shall be carried out in a manner that will sustain the biological productivity of coastal waters and that will maintain healthy populations of all species of marine organisms adequate for long-term commercial, recreational, scientific, and educational purposes.